arthurarw/poc-react-tailwind/README.md

    npm install
    npm run dev
    ```
    The project will start on port 3000.
-Visit (http://localhost:3000/)
+Visit: http://localhost:3000/